Notable People

 He came out of a Jewish immigrant performance culture that no longer gets remembered enough

 The phrase that matters most in the Forward article may be Martha Gold's description of her uncle as "Max the Shtarker in Jewish vaudeville."
-That places him in a lost performance world, one where immigrant Jewish life moved not only through newspapers, unions, and synagogues, but through stage acts, circus routes, Yiddish publicity, cheap thrills, and neighborhood fame.
+That places him in a lost performance world, one where immigrant Jewish life moved through newspapers, unions, and synagogues, and also through stage acts, circus routes, Yiddish publicity, cheap thrills, and neighborhood fame.
+That same popular-entertainment world later fed the comic traditions behind the Three Stooges and Jewish slapstick, even if Rosenstock's act came through muscle rather than sketch comedy.

 Rosenstock's Jewishness was not incidental branding added later.
 It was part of the commercial package and part of the audience appeal.
 In an age that loved strongmen, a visibly Jewish one carried both comic novelty and ethnic pride.